beegrass/SWEN261-TeamProject-Blackhawks/docs/DesignDoc.md

 ## Design Principle Analysis
 ### Single Responsibility Principle
 > Was used in model tier, where Jersey and Customer each have a single responsibility.
 A Jerseys responsibility was to create and update its data.
-A > Customer’s responsibility was to be created and edit their cart.
+> A Customer’s responsibility was to be created and edit their cart.
 Was also used in the controllers for Jersey and Customer.
+Their responsibility
-Their responsibility was > to handle their respective API requests and provide
+> to handle their respective API requests and provide
 > responses using HTTP protocols.